 (c) The president and vice president(s) of the applying organization are lifetime or professional NABJ members as provided in Chapter 4, Article I, Section 2 or 3 and the remaining officers are NABJ members.

 Section 3.
 Student Chapter Organization.
 An organization of five or more NABJ student members may seek student chapter status if it meets the criteria in the above section and has as its advisor an NABJ member as defined in Chapter 4, Article I, Sections 2-6 of this constitution.

 Section 1.
 Regions.
 NABJ shall be composed of four geographic regions, each of which shall elect a regional director to represent it on the board of directors, pursuant to guidelines prescribed in this constitution, the organization’s operating procedures and election committee guidelines.

 Article I. Constitutional Amendments and Effective Date.

-- (a) Proposed changes to this Constitution must be submitted in writing to the Parliamentarian at least six (6) months prior to an annual National Convention.
-At that time, the Parliamentarian will convene and chair the Constitution/Operating Procedures Committee to discuss or amend any proposed changes.
-The Committee will forward any proposed amendment(s) to the Board of Directors with a recommendation.
-If approved by the Board of Directors, the Committee, through the National Office, will circulate the proposed amendment, to members and affiliate Chapters at least sixty (60) days prior to the annual National Convention.
-The membership can approve the amendment at the next annual National Convention.
-Two-thirds of the total number of votes cast shall be required for adoption, and said amendment shall be considered adopted immediately.
+(a) Proposed changes to this constitution must be submitted in writing to the parliamentarian at least six (6) months prior to an annual national convention.
+At that time, the parliamentarian will convene and lead the constitution and bylaws committee to discuss or amend any proposed changes.
+The committee will forward any proposed amendment(s) to the board of directors with a recommendation.
+If approved by the board of directors, the committee, through the national office, will circulate the proposed amendment(s), to the national membership at least sixty (60) days prior to the next convention.
+The membership would be asked to approve the amendment(s) at such convention.
+Two-thirds of the total number of votes cast shall be required for an amendment to be adopted.